hartfordsthistory/hartfordsthistory.github.io/people/meeteer.md

 In the 1880 census, Marshall and Elizabeth are still living on Castro St. Mary (now age 23) is listed as a single music teacher, still living in her father's household.
 Two widows, Elizabeth's sister Mary C Kelly, 68, a "resident", and E Doggett, 40, a boarder from England and also a music teacher, are now also living with the family.
 Mary C Kelly passes away 15 Jun 1880, and is buried in the [Odd Fellows Cemetery San Francisco](https://www.outsidelands.org/odd_fellows.php).
 (And then moved to Greenlawn Memorial Park, Colma.)

+Somewhere in there Mary starts stepping out with an Englishman named Charles H McCurrie.
+Charles is a musician and a businessman, and seems to have a different direction and occupation in every San Francisco Directory.
+From his records it's clear he's a man of letters, and a musician.
+He started a company in 1874 with his friend Weber, "McCurrie, Weber & Co.", publishing sheet music out of San Francisco.
+You can see [an example in the Berkeley archives](https://digicoll.lib.berkeley.edu/record/99930#) (but there are a lot of [other examples](https://library.artstor.org/#/asset/SS7730637_7730637_10278472;prevRouteTS=1680761493981) out there).

+Charles is also a widower: his wife Isabella Britton passed away in Dec 1876, a few scant weeks after the birth of a daughter, Isabelle Britton McCurrie, on 20th September 1876.
+Much of this part of the family remains a little murky, as newspapers were a bit unspecific.

+Somewhere around 1879/1880, the whole family ups stakes (Mary and Charles, with parents in tow) and moves across the Bay to the Oakland area.
+Perhaps the Barbary Coast became a little too much to bear, or perhaps there were other opportunities in the East Bay.
+It's unclear, because they still own property in San Francisco.

+[They sell off the house to Isaac and Annie Kalloch](/buildings/matear-house/).
+The exact timing is a little weird because sales could happen and not be *recorded* for some time.

 [Daily Alta California, Volume 32, Number 10938, 26 March 1880](https://cdnc.ucr.edu/?a=d&d=DAC18800326.2.44&srpos=3&e=-------en--20-DAC-1-byDA-txt-txIN-%22meeteer%22-------)
 ![alt text](images/meeteers-leave-sf.png)
 > M. L. Meeteer and wife to Isaac M. Kalloch, lot 80x80; on east Una of Castro street, 100 feet South of Seventeenth, $2750.